DFHack/dfhack/docs/guides/stonesense-art-guide.rst

 Sprite sheets
 -------------
-There can be an arbitrary number of sprite sheets configured for Stonesense, though there are 3 sheets that are always present as they contain default sprites (see further down).
-Most of the content XML files allow users to specify sprite sheets, and this is done by adding a file attribute to the content nodes.
-By convention sprite sheets should be placed in their appropriate folder, with creature sprite sheets in the creatures folder etc.
+There can be an arbitrary number of sprite sheets for Stonesense, though there are 3 sheets that are always present as they contain default sprites (see further down).
+Configuring the XML to use new sheets is outside the scope of this guide but there may be a guide for such added in the future.

 Sprite index
 ------------